There are a lot of things to contemplate when you buy a new replacement furnace:

 - How big does the system need to be to heat your size of home?

-The furnace efficiency rating helps establish how much energy is required to heat your home and, in the long run, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+The furnace efficiency rating helps determine how much energy you will need to heat your home and, ultimately, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.